 Only eat out for special occasions

-Try to make eating out a special treat instead of a default each week.
+Try to make eating out a special treat instead of setting it as your default each week.
 For tips on eating out on the cheap, check out Break ALL the Rules and Save Money Eating Out!

 Don’t pay for anything you can do yourself

 Services such as lawn care, hair/nail services, house cleaning, car maintenance, and home repair, are all tasks that most people can learn to do themselves.
 Before you reach out to hire someone, consider looking up a free tutorial online to see if you can do it yourself!

 You can find quality products at a fraction of the new retail price thanks to consignment stores, online yard sales, and resale apps!

 Drink water instead of juice, soda, alcohol, expensive coffee

 Train your taste buds to crave water instead of paying for higher price beverages.
 And on that topic, buy a water filter in place of bottled water!

 Seek out free entertainment, attractions, events for fun

 Do a little digging online to find free fun near you for a night out in place of costly entertainment prices.